 Table 1 - How does the IGTO assist to improve the taxation administration system?

 IGTO helps How does this help?
-The community resolve their taxation disputes and complaints, fairly and transparently.
-Independent investigation and assurance: improves the efficient resolution of disputes and complaints; provides access to tax expertise and assistance for the most vulnerable and those with limited financial resources (especially small businesses); reduces red tape and the cost of compliance; minimises unnecessary disputes and related costs before the Tribunals and the Courts; and improves community perceptions of the fairness of the tay and tay.
-To improve the taxation administration system for the benefit of all taxpayers, tax practitioners and other entities. of the tax system.
+The community resolve their taxation disputes and Independent investigation and assurance: complaints, fairly and transparently. improves the efficient resolution of disputes and complaints; provides access to tax expertise and assistance for the most vulnerable and those with limited financial resources (especially small businesses); reduces red tape and the cost of compliance; minimises unnecessary disputes and related cost before the Tribunals and the Courts; and improves community perceptions of the fairness of the tax system.
+To improve the taxation administration system for the benefit of all taxpayers, tax practitioners and other entities.
 Independent complaint investigations and review investigations identify areas for improved tax administration and enhance community trust and engagement in the tax system.
 Build confidence in the fairness of the tax system.
 Independent oversight, investigation and assurance improves: the accountability in the system; and administrative actions, decisions and systems relating to tax administration.
 With advice to the Minister, the Government and the Parliament and its Committees on tax administration issues and opportunities to improve the tax administration systems, laws and actions or decisions made by Tax Officials.
-Independent perspectives enhance accountability, trust and impartiality in the tax system and brings new insights for Ministerial consideration and for Parliamentary committees with oversight responsibilities.
+Independent perspectives enhance accountability, trus and impartiality in the tax system and brings new insights for Ministerial consideration and for Parliamentary committees with oversight responsibilities.